Early Arthritis Symptoms

 Osteoarthritis predominantly affects the joints, unlike other types of arthritis which may have systemic effects.
 The most common symptom associated with osteoarthritis is pain in the affected joint after repeated use.
 Joint pain is often worse later in the day.
 The affected joints can swell, feel warm, and become stiff after prolonged inactivity.
 Osteoarthritis can occur with other forms of arthritis simultaneously.
 Bone spurs and bony enlargements are also characteristic of osteoarthritis.

-- Fast Facts About Osteoarthritis
+- Facts About Osteoarthritis

 - Recognize Signs and Symptoms of Osteoarthritis

 - Osteoarthritis Screening Quiz

 - Test Your Knowledge: Osteoarthritis